BlazorFluentUI/BlazorFluentUI/README.md

 https://blazorfabric.azurewebsites.net/

 ## Release Notes
+- v1.2.1-preview9
+	- Fixed wrong thread problem with `ContextualMenuItem` (using a timer)
 - v1.2.0-preview9
 	- Breaking changes: `ContextualMenu` attached to all buttons requires a new way to create menu items.
 Use the built-in `ContextualMenuItem` class or create your own with the `IContextualMenuItem` interface.
 	- Added: `CommandBar`, `ResizeGroup`, `OverflowSet` and fixed `ContextualMenu` click/dismiss problems.